-Efficient parallelizable algorithms that process large geometric data sets with millions of edges are possible using techniques such as uniform grids and local topology data structures.
-Possible operations include edge intersection detection, and calculation of mass properties of boolean combinations of objects.
-These techniques are also useful in the low level compute-bound steps in other geometric areas.
+Efficient cartographic operations on large databases are possible using techniques such as uniform grids and local topological data structures.
+Primitive operations, such as determining all the intersections among a large set of small edges, can be extended upward to cartographic overlay operations.
 The uniform grid is a regular grid overlaying the data whose resolution depends on the number and length of the data's edges.
 Hierarchical data structures such as quadtrees are not necessary for these operations.
 The grid resolution can be varied a factor of three either way from the optimum without increasing execution time over 65%.
 The local data structures represent the object as a set of fractional neighborhoods of the vertices.
 The edges and faces are stored only implicitly.
-Properties such as total edge length, face area, and volume can be calculated in one pass through the data.
-Both of these techniques can be parallelized on SIMD machines as vector reduction operations.
-High speed on large databases is a major advantage of these techniques, and has been demonstrated experimentally.
+With this, properties such as the areas of all the polygons resulting from the overlaying of two maps can be calculated without calculating the polygons themselves explicitly.
+The edge intersection has been implemented and tested.
 For example two million edges were tested to find all seven million intersections in three minutes on a Sun 4/280.
+The complete USGS Digital Line Graph sampler tape of 116,896 edges was intersected in 37 seconds.